About Fabricademy

 PARTICIPANTS PROFILE 👩🔬🧑🏻🚀👨🏼🎨👩🏾💻🧑🏽🏭

-Through its experimental, practice-based, and creative approach, Fabricademy is open to a wide-range of participants, coming from various ages, disciplines, and professions.
-Its purpose is to foster a community of pioneers that invent novel concepts, materials, products, experiences, and services that seek to bridge the gap between academia and Industry4.0.
-Furthermore, it contributes with skills, collaborative tools and transnational communities leading to awareness, reinvention and resilience.
-The participants of the program can pursue careers that introduce new roles such as body architect, material developer, fashion technology consultant, interactive performer, digital craftsman, high-tech accessories designer, trends influencer, 3D fashion designer, lab manager, head of design among others.
+Open to participants of all ages, disciplines, and professional backgrounds, the program merges experimentation, creativity, and technology to invent novel concepts, materials, products, experiences, and services that bridge the gap between academia and industry.
+Through its hands-on, transdisciplinary approach, Fabricademy equips participants with advanced skills, collaborative tools, and access to transnational networks, fostering awareness, reinvention, and resilience in the evolving creative industries sector.
+Graduates of the program can pursue emerging career paths, taking on roles such as body architect, material developer, fashion technologist, interactive performer, digital craftsman, high-tech accessories designer, trend influencer, 3D fashion designer, lab manager, and head of design.

 ACADEMANY